apache/druid/docs/multi-stage-query/api.md

 Keep the following in mind when using the task API to view reports:

-- For SELECT queries, the report includes the results.
-At this time, if you want to view results for SELECT queries, you need to retrieve them as a generic map from the report and extract the results.
+- The task report for an entire job is associated with the `query_controller` task.
+The `query_worker` tasks do not have their own reports; their information is incorporated into the controller report.
-- The task report stores query details for controller tasks.
+- The task report API may report `404 Not Found` temporarily while the task is in the process of starting up.
-- If you encounter `500 Server Error` or `404 Not Found` errors, the task may be in the process of starting up or shutting down.
+- As an experimental feature, the SQL task engine supports running SELECT queries.
+SELECT query results are written into the `multiStageQuery.payload.results.results` task report key as an array of arrays.
+The behavior and result format of plain SELECT queries (without INSERT or REPLACE) is subject to change.

 For an explanation of the fields in a report, see [Report response fields](#report-response-fields).